Local News Links:... .........................

 Shea spent most of the early months of 1933 travelling to various U.S. clinics in the hopes to find a cure for what newspapers would only describe as a "lingering illness".
 He died at his home at 140 Colony Street on July 8, 1933 at the age of 80.

-His funeral at St. Mary's Cathedral drew hundreds.
+Shea's funeral at St. Mary's Cathedral drew hundreds of mourners.
 Winnipeg beer parlours closed in his honour on the morning of his funeral.

 Top: Pat, Margaret Shea.
 Bottom: Frank Shea, John Boyd

-This left Margaret Shea the the majority shareholder in the company.
-By this time, though, Shea's was a mature business with a full executive team and over 100 staff.
+Margaret Shea then became the majority shareholder in the company.
+By this time, though, Shea's was a mature business with a full executive team and over 100 staff, and the transition from her son to hers was an easy one.

-From 1934 to 1950 the brewery was run by John T. Boyd, a long-time executive who started out as an office boy when the brewery first opened.
-During that time, Shea's assumed control of two other local breweries, Pelissier's and Kiewel's.
+The brewery was run by John T. Boyd from 1934 to 1950.
+He was a long-time executive who started out as an office boy when the brewery first opened.
+During his tenure, Shea's assumed control of two other local breweries - Pelissier's and Kiewel's.
 It also ran the beer distribution firm Brewery Products Ltd. and had a controlling interest in 41 of Manitoba's 260 hotels.

-Ethel died in 1952 and left 33,000 shares each to the General Hospital and Misericordia Hospital.
-This put the institutions, particularly the Catholic Miseri, in the uncomfortable position of being the brewery's largest combined shareholder.
-When added to the shares owned by the Boyd estate, the three had controlling interest.
+When Ethel died in 1952, she left 33,000 shares each to the General Hospital and Misericordia Hospital.
+This put the institutions, particularly the Catholic-run Misericordia hospital, in the uncomfortable position of being the brewery's largest combined shareholder.
+When added to the shares owned by the Boyd estate, the three had controlling interest in the company.

-The hospitals were eager to divest themselves of their shares and the Boyd family alos wanted to sell up.
+The hospitals were eager to divest themselves of their shares and the Boyd family also wanted to sell up.
 That's when Labatt's was called on.
-(I have been told that it was the family's wishes that if the shares were ever sold it was to be to Labatt's rather than anotehr competitor.)
+(I have been told that it was the family's expressed wishes that if the shares were ever to be sold, it would be to Labatt's and not a competitor.)

 December 12, 1953, Winnipeg Free Press

-In December 1953, Hugh Labatt announced that his company's offer to purchase the 91% stake in the company owned by the hospitals and Boyd family was overwhelmingly accepted.
+In December 1953, Hugh Labatt announced that his company's offer to purchase the 91% stake in Shea's Brewery owned by the hospitals and Boyd family was overwhelmingly accepted.
 Manitoba's oldest and largest brewery was now in Eastern hands.

-Children's Hospital in 1956.
-Misericorida put its money toward the construction of its Cornish Wing in 1957.
+Each hospital ended up making over $1 million, (about $8.5 m in 2012 dollars).
+The General Hospital put its funds toward the construction of a new Children's Hospital in 1956.
+The Misericordia put its money toward the construction of its Cornish Wing in 1957.

 Related:

-Most of the above information was pieced together from a couple of dozen newspaper articles.
+Most of the above information was pieced together from a few dozen newspaper articles.
 Here are some online sources pertaining to Shea's:

 15 comments: